 We condense the essence and spirit of Onyx, which is the celebration of Black creatives into a magazine by collating and refining impactful work that is worth celebrating.

-What has quarantine survival looked like for you?
+What did quarantine survival look like for you?

-I’ve been escaping by delving deeper into fiction.
-Right now I’m reading Kindred, by Octavia Butler.
-I just finished binging both seasons of HBO’s Succession (think Mad Men meets King Lear).
-Also, I’ve been mostly restructuring Onyx to accommodate the biggest team we’ve had since our conception which is exciting.
+I escaped by delving deeper into fiction, reading Kindred, by Octavia Butler.
+I binged both seasons of HBO’s Succession (think Mad Men meets King Lear).
+Also, I mostly restructured Onyx to accommodate the biggest team we’ve had since our conception which is exciting.

-It has been a tumultuous couple of months in a lot of ways, but particularly for the Black community, including Black students.
+The pandemic has been a tumultuous time in a lot of ways, but particularly for the Black community, including Black students.
 As an Oxford graduate, what would you like to see the University do next in this context?

 Changes need to be made to protect future Black students.
 I would like to see the University show a long-lasting commitment to Black students wellbeing with a series of standardised actions for handling racist incidents at Oxford.